 - Robust and well built

-The first on our list of Best Fish Finder GPS Combo Under $500 is the Humminbird Helix 5 Fishfinder.
-The Helix 5 boasts of exceptional performance and excellent features.
-It comes with a large 5” diagonal screen which is readable even in sunlight.
+Second, on our list of Best Fish Finder GPS Combo Under $500 is the Humminbird Helix 5 Fishfinder.
+The best thing that I like about this fish finder is that it comes with a bigger 5” screen compared to the Humminbird 4090401 386Ci.
+This screen produces a clear display and is readable even in sunlight.

 - Readable large screen